Sebastianhju/Runeterra-5e/Items/Very Rares.md

 - Flickerblade (Handaxe)

-**Transcendence**: Whenever you hit an attack with Navori Flickerblade you can recharge one charge on a item or a rune you have.
+**Transcendence**: The first time during your turn that you hit an attack with Navori FLickerblade, you may recharge two charges on an item or rune that you have.

 **Lojality**: Whenever you make a thrown attack with Navori Flickerblade the weapon boomerangs and returns back to you.
 If you critically hit an attack, you can make one additional attack roll at disadvantage as the Flickerblade returns to you.